 If a team member doesn’t migrate to Unlock with JumpCloud before the end of the grace period, they’ll be signed out of all their devices and must contact an administrator to recover their account.

 To change your configuration with JumpCloud, click Edit Configuration, then follow the onscreen instructions to set up Unlock with SSO.
 You can only set up one identity provider to unlock with SSO.
-If you need to switch to a different one after setup, contact 1Password Support.

 You can only save an identity provider configuration after you've successfully tested the connection.
 Changes won't be saved if you can't successfully authenticate with JumpCloud.
 This prevents locking yourself out of 1Password.